-Click on the image below to open our client guide to legal professional privilege under English law, with a decision tree and practical tips for maintaining privilege.
-The decision tree also contains links to more detailed notes on the topics covered.
-Alternatively, the more detailed notes can be accessed directly from this page, using the links below the image.
+Click on the diagram below to open our client guide to legal professional privilege under English law, with a decision tree and practical tips for maintaining privilege.
+The decision tree also contains links to more detailed notes on the topics covered, and these can also be accessed directly from this page, using the links below the image.

 There are two types of legal professional privilege, both of which require that the relevant communication or document must be confidential.

 (1) Litigation privilege – This applies where, at the time the communication or document was created:

 - it was created for the dominant purpose of the litigation.